 This feature was added inline with our goal of improving communication and conversation about STIs.

 We understand that abuse happens, despite our best intentions.
 If you feel that you are being harassed with messages, you can add yourself to our blacklist.
-This will prevent users from sending you any more emails or text messages from our site.
+This will prevent users from sending you any more messages from our site.